learnbyexample/cli-computing/cli_computing.md

 ## split

-The `split` command is useful to divide the input into smaller parts based on number of lines, bytes, file size, etc. You can also execute another command on the divided parts before saving the results.
+The `split` command is useful to divide the input into smaller parts based on the number of lines, bytes, file size, etc. You can also execute another command on the divided parts before saving the results.
 An example use case is sending a large file as multiple parts as a workaround for online transfer size limits.

 By default, the `split` command divides the input `1000` lines at a time.
 Newline character is the default line separator.
 You can pass a single file or `stdin` data as the input.
 Use `cat` if you need to concatenate multiple input sources.
 By default, the output files will be named `xaa`, `xab`, `xac` and so on (where `x` is the prefix).
 If the filenames are exhausted, two more letters will be appended and the pattern will continue as needed.
 If the number of input lines is not evenly divisible, the last file will contain less than `1000` lines.